Brenascia/aws-cli-user-guide/doc_source/install-cliv2-mac.md

    In this example, the `-o` option specifies the file name that the downloaded package is written to\.
 In the previous example, the file is written to `AWSCLIV2.pkg` in the current folder\.

 1. Before you can run the installer, you must create a file that specifies the folder to which the AWS CLI is installed\.
 This file is an XML formatted file that looks like the following example\.
-Leave all value as shown, expect you must replace the path */Users/myusername* in line 9 with the path to the folder you want the AWS CLI version 2 installed to\. *The folder must already exist, or the command fails\.* This XML example specifies that the installer is install the AWS CLI in the folder `/Users/myusername`, where it creates a folder named `aws-cli`\.
+Leave all values as shown, except you must replace the path */Users/myusername* in line 9 with the path to the folder you want the AWS CLI version 2 installed to\. *The folder must already exist, or the command fails\.* This XML example specifies that the installer is install the AWS CLI in the folder `/Users/myusername`, where it creates a folder named `aws-cli`\.

    ```
    <?xml version="1.0" encoding="UTF-8"?>